giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

-+++
+---
-title = "Prepare an AWS account to run Giant Swarm clusters" description = "This guide will walk you through all necessary steps to set up an Amazon AWS account with appropriate IAM roles for operating Giant Swarm clusters." date = "2019-10-25" type = "page" weight = 100 tags = ["tutorial"]
+title: "Prepare an AWS account to run Giant Swarm clusters"
+description: "This guide will walk you through all necessary steps to set up an Amazon AWS account with appropriate IAM roles for operating Giant Swarm clusters."
-+++
+date: "2019-10-25"
+type: page
+weight: 100
+tags: ["tutorial"]
+---

 # Prepare an AWS account to run Giant Swarm clusters